CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

-Participants felt the prompt tree structure of \sys{} helped construct and externalize their mental models for solving the programming task compared to \baseline{} ($\text{Mdn} = 6.0 > 2.5, p = .008$).
-Every participant constructed a prompt tree with at least $2$ layers, leveraging the prompt tree as an externalization of their mental task structure.
-As P2 mentioned, \qt{the tree structure clarifies my approach both in solving the task and in guiding the model to generate the desired code.} Participants mostly (11/12) structured their prompts to horizontally map to the task structure through indentation (e.g., tasks to sub-tasks), while also aligning the order of prompts vertically with the structure of the generated code.
-P6 elaborated: \qt{I prioritize defining the overall task structure, using child blocks to differentiate sub-tasks [...] and will adjust the code structure later on based on its execution sequence.} While the flexibility of \sys{} allows free-form prompt structuring, our observations revealed two major workflows, as illustrated in Fig.~\ref{fig:scaffold-result}: \begin{enumerate} \item \textbf{Breadth-First Search}: Participants (4/12) outlined all primary tasks first and subsequently delved into the finer details by adding sub-tasks (or \textit{Supplements}).
-Before moving to sub-tasks, they utilized the \textit{List Steps} feature to verify how the code is being implemented. \item \textbf{Depth-First Search}: Participants (7/12) addressed all sub-tasks within a main task before moving on to the next primary task.
-Participants with a well-defined mental model beforehand were more inclined to adopt this approach, leveraging the \textit{List Steps} feature as a \pqt{cross-validation mechanism}{P8} to ensure the generated code aligned with their specified sub-tasks. \end{enumerate}
+Participants mostly (11/12) structured their prompts to horizontally map to the task structure through indentation (e.g., tasks to sub-tasks), while also aligning the order of prompts vertically with the structure of the generated code.
+P6 elaborated: \qt{I prioritize defining the overall task structure, using child blocks to differentiate sub-tasks [...] and will adjust the code structure later on based on its execution sequence.} While the flexibility of \sys{} allows free-form prompt structuring, our observations revealed two major workflows~(Fig.~\ref{fig:scaffold-result}): \begin{enumerate} \item \textbf{Breadth-First Structure}: Participants (4/12) outlined all primary tasks first and subsequently delved into the finer details by adding sub-tasks (or \textit{Supplements}).
+Before moving to sub-tasks, they utilized the \textit{List Steps} feature to evaluate how the code is being implemented. \rv{This result is similar to the top-down decomposition method leverage for code comprehension~\cite{fix1993mental}.} \item \textbf{Depth-First Structure}: Participants (7/12) addressed all sub-tasks within a main task before moving on to the next primary task.
+Participants with a well-defined intention beforehand were more inclined to adopt this approach, leveraging the \textit{List Steps} feature as a \pqt{cross-validation mechanism}{P8} to ensure the generated code aligned with their specified sub-tasks. \rv{This approach is similar to the stepwise refinement in program design~\cite{fix1993mental}.} \end{enumerate}